 Additional information is available from "Persons with disabilities: Labor Market Activity, 1994", Monthly Labor Review, September 1998.
 Data in this report are a product of the Survey of Income and Program Participation, Bureau of the Census.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Education has positive impact on labor market activity of severely disabled on the Internet at http://www.bls.gov/opub/ted/1998/nov/wk2/art03.htm (visited May 25, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Education has positive impact on labor market activity of severely disabled at https://www.bls.gov/opub/ted/1998/nov/wk2/art03.htm (visited September 30, 2023).